-When you are done it should look like a big green sun.
-My son was a tad confused until I folded it in half.
+When you finish, it looks like a big green sun.
+It confused my son until I folded it in half.

 Then he grabbed it and made it chomp.
 After I finally got him to stop chasing the dogs with his new Venus Fly Trap, I had him stand in one place.